Owenll66/Algorithms/README.md

 # Algorithms
-This is a repository for some popular algorithms including Leetcode question solutions.
-If you have some questions about those algorithms or some ideas about improving this repository, Please contact me through Email 592623044@qq.com.
+This is a repository for some popular algorithms.
+If you have some questions about those algorithms or some ideas about improving this repository, Please contact me through Email bowen.liu_owen@qq.com.